Equilibrium States for Open Zooming Systems: Markov Structures Adapted to Special Holes

 \begin{remark} We observe that our construction differs from the one in \cite{Pi1} in two aspects.
 Firstly, Pinheiro considered nested collections with only one element.
 Also, there the dynamics is not open.
 But everything is made here along the same lines.
 Since the result is similar, almost all consequences hold here. \end{remark}

-\begin{remark} We will treat the case where $H \cap \Lambda = \emptyset$, which means that every invariant zooming measure is supported on the survivor set.
+\begin{remark} Considering $\Lambda$ as a zooming set (that is, any previously fixed forward invariant set with positive frequency of zooming times and full measure with respect to a zooming measure of reference), we will treat the case where $H \cap \Lambda = \emptyset$, which means that every invariant zooming measure give full measure to the survivor set.
 The case $H = \emptyset$ will be considered when the zooming set is dense and reducing to closed maps. \end{remark}